joseotaviorf/oh-my-pi/dags/growth/enrich_vespucio/enrich_vespucio.md

 This pipeline produces the following output table:
 ​
 - `condo_incremental`: Contains ebdb and sindiconet enrich data about condominiums (duplicated data).
-- `condo`: Contains ebdb and sindiconet enrich data about condominiums (deduplicated data).
+- `condo_full`: Contains ebdb and sindiconet enrich data about condominiums (deduplicated data).
+- `condo`: Final table with calculated score for each column and id_dejavu (that represents unique address).

 </details>